Defending Against Ransomware Attacks: 11 Best Practices for Success

 - Strengthen patch management.
 Consistently monitor for vulnerabilities.
 Regularly update systems with the appropriate security patches to ensure cybercriminals can’t take advantage of known flaws.
 Run vulnerability scans to verify successful patching and evaluate technologies that can make patching processes more effective, leveraging automation whenever possible.

 - Adopt multi-factor authentication.
 Most ransomware gains access through the hijacking of static passwords.
 Enabling multi-factor authentication on accounts across the network can help you thwart attackers by requiring additional information.
 A phishing attack may net them a user’s credentials, but it cannot provide biometric data or the answer to a personal security question.

 - Implement least privilege.
 Reduce the risk of attackers gaining access to critical systems or sensitive data by giving users only the bare minimum privileges needed to do their jobs.
 Identity and access management (IAM) controls can help you grant least privilege access based on who is requesting it, the context of the request, and the risk of the access environment.

-- Advanced endpoint security.
+- Advance endpoint security.
 Visibility is vital to ransomware defense.
 Endpoint detection and response (EDR) tools combine real-time continuous monitoring and collection of endpoint data with automated response and analysis.
 Emerging extended detection and response (XDR) solutions extend these capabilities to email, servers, cloud workloads, and networks to provide analysts with greater context.

 - Ensure awareness.
 Users should receive continuous security awareness training that details the threat of ransomware and the ways it can be delivered.
 Take baseline measurements related to current phishing susceptibility and cybersecurity knowledge levels, and track progress over time with simulated phishing attacks.

 - Consider a Data Risk Assessment.
 Performing an assessment will help you locate all of your sensitive data, identify who has access to it, determine how much of it is stale/aged and whether or not it should be archived and purged.
 This effectively reduces your data footprint, and the risk associated with potential breaches and incidents that target data.